Skip to contents

 The names of the genetic markers (usually SNPs).

-The names of the conditions.
+The names of the outcomes.

 poslim